razagna/Accelerated-Cpp/Chapter 00/README.md

 ```c++
 3 + 4;
 ```
-It adds 3 integers to 4 integers as a side effect.
+This expression adds 3 integers to 4 integers and yields 7 as a result but doesn't have any side effects.

 #### Q0-2.
 Write a program that, when run, writes
 `This (") is a quote, and this (\) is a backslash.`